 Hire Purchase (HP) is a popular choice of car finance for those who want to own a vehicle, but don’t have the funds to purchase one outright.
 A HP agreement is similar to taking out a personal loan to fund a car, but with a couple of key differences.

-For the duration of your HP contract you won’t own the vehicle, unlike if you were to fund a car using a personal loan.
-Instead, you only own the car once all repayments have been made, which will include your deposit, monthly payments and ‘optional purchase fee’ at the end of the contract.
+For the duration of your HP contract, you won’t own the vehicle like you would if you used a personal loan.
+Instead, you’ll assume ownership after you’ve made all your repayments, including the deposit, monthly payments and ‘optional purchase fee’ at the end of the contract.

-The other main difference is that the debt is secured against the car, therefore if you can’t meet the monthly payments, the car could be repossessed by the finance company to pay off the debt.
-Essentially, this reduces the risk for the lender as the finance is secured, meaning you are more likely to get accepted for a Hire Purchase agreement if you’ve been declined for a personal loan.
+The other main difference is that the debt is secured against the car, so if you can’t meet the monthly payments, the finance company could repossess the vehicle to settle the debt.
+This reduces the lender’s risk as the finance is secured, meaning you may be more likely to get accepted for a Hire Purchase agreement if you’ve been declined for a personal loan.

-Once all of the repayments on your Hire Purchase agreement have been made, you will have to pay an ‘Option to Purchase fee’ to transfer the ownership from the finance company.
+Once you’ve made all of the repayments on your Hire Purchase agreement, you will have to pay an ‘Option to Purchase fee’ to transfer the ownership from the finance company.
 The amount will vary and will be specified in the contract.
-It is important to ensure you read the terms and conditions carefully before entering an agreement to ensure this figure is reasonable.
+It’s essential you read the terms and conditions carefully before entering an agreement to ensure this figure is reasonable.

 You are purchasing a car for £20,000 from a local dealership:

-You own the car after all repayments have been made, unlike PCP where there is a large balloon payment if you want to own the car
+You own the car after you’ve made all the repayments, unlike a PCP where there is a large balloon payment if you want to own the car

 The terms are flexible, usually between 12 and 60 months.
 However, the longer the finance term, the higher the overall cost due to interest payments

 Fixed monthly repayments allow you to budget for other expenses month-to-month and manage your finances